 For a writer (or any maker of things), friction, or resistance as it’s sometimes called, is one of the fundamental interactions of nature, akin to electromagnetism and gravitation.

-This friction is the force that drives the irrational desire to watch Star Trek: The Next Generation instead of doing something that would instill, I don’t know, a sense of pride or self-worth.
-Like writing a novel.
+This friction is the irrational desire to watch Star Trek: The Next Generation fighting against the tiny squeaking voice chirping some nonsense about doing something that would instill a sense of pride or self-worth.
+Like, I don’t know, writing a novel?

-And while friction is forever like the tides, it is possible to lube up and fight it off for awhile.
+And while friction is forever, like the tides, it is possible to lube up and fight it off for awhile.
 It can be overcome.
-With the proper amount of scientifically applied mind-fuckery.
+With the proper amount of scientifically applied mind-jiggery.

 It’s about forethought.
 Planning.
 Thinking ahead.
 Greasing the skids.
+Okay?
 It’s what sets us apart from the animals.
-Aside from thumbs.
 We can think ahead.
+Try it.

 What’s the best lube?